 Most of the sidewalks in the first two phases of the stand-alone projects have been withdrawn because of petitions from as many as 90% or more of the residents on those streets.
-The contractor for the first phase has withdrawn their bid.
+The the contractor for the first phase withdrew their bid.
 So Council discussed combining the remaining streets into another package to go out for bids.
 (See the spreadsheet at the bottom of this article.)

 Let’s see – $ 4 million dollars — 4 to 6 new streets with new drainage — or blocks of stand-alone sidewalks most residents have shown they do not want.
 Our current bonded debt is $124.8 million, with a $47 million bond issue under discussion for 2019 and another $36 million bond issue in 2022.

-Regardless of whether or not the entire $4 million will now be spent on these stand-alone sidewalks, it was the intent of a majority on Council to do so.
+Regardless of whether or not the entire $4 million will be spent on these stand-alone sidewalks, it was the intent of a majority on Council to do so.
 Is this how the City Manager and City Council manage our money?
 Fiscal responsibility?

 Not the current businesses – they already have private parking available.
 Not H-E-B, who built their store bordering a 60 foot wide street to accommodate the many delivery vehicles that service the store daily.
 Not Bellaire residents who patronize all these businesses – they already have a place to park.

 What other businesses are handy for residents to visit if they park behind H-E-B?
 The public parking spots will likely be put to good use by H-E-B employees.
 They already park along the 5200 block of Cedar.